DualBrain/gotBASIC/mssb.md

 - There is the whole "graduate" thing that doesn't work.
 - On the official blog (at the time of making this list), the first entry is an [example](http://smallbasic.com/program/?NHT122-2).
 Going to this example in Internet Explorer you'll find that there is a Silverlight version of the "compiler".
 Running the application... it doesn't work.
 OK, let's check to see if it works in the Windows application.
 Launch and Import using the code NHT122-2.
 Found, run... same problem.
 The keys don't seem to align.
 Switch over to the Web version... enter the number NHT122-2... not found.
 Copy and paste the code directly, run... blank screen.
 Try to downgrade back to 1.1... can't find the installer.
 Grrr.
 Literally, it's the first highlighted sample on their official blog!!!!

-Basically I'm saying that this verson of BASIC suffers from a form multiple-personality dissorder.
+Basically I'm saying that this version of BASIC suffers from a form multiple-personality disorder.
 It's not 100% sure of what it actually is supposed to be.

 I'm so disappointed with this version of BASIC because it truly holds so much promise that it just falls so short of.
 Outside of the bad decisions around the "language"  implementation... the web-based "IDE" is awesome!
 The "intellisense" approach is pretty cool.
 Having easy and quick access to help is great.
 Encouraging (and having it built in) the ability to share samples/code.
 Top-level code (removal of the ceremony of VB.NET)... awesome!
 Like I said... if it weren't for some seriously bad things... this would be awesome!

-### END RANT!!
+**END RANT!!**

 ## IDE